NVIDIA/deepops/docs/k8s-cluster/nvidia-mig.md

 ## Using MIG in Kubernetes

-See the official guide on [supporting Multi-Instance GPUs in Kubernetes](https://docs.google.com/document/u/1/d/1mdgMQ8g7WmaI_XVVRrCvHPFPOMCm5LQD5JefgAh6N8g) for full details.
+See "Requesting MIG devices with each Strategy" in [the K8S MIG guide](https://docs.google.com/document/u/1/d/1mdgMQ8g7WmaI_XVVRrCvHPFPOMCm5LQD5JefgAh6N8g) for full details.

 Example YAML: